s-leirbag/oll-trainer/README.md

 ## To-do

-- Refactor
+- Move to mui
-- Comment code
+- Use Typescript
+- Fix selected cases not being highlighted when site is first loaded
 - Improve layout
   - Add button to change between recap and random mode
   - Add button to reset recap mode